Hidden-goblin/eaiBAT/readme.md

 ## What's in?

-EaiBat class contains few properties and methods.
+- EaiBat class with few properties and methods.
+- folder_file_name_cleaning package function which cleans a string from spaces and some special characters.

 ### Properties

-- url : yes it's designed to test APIs or Web application
+- url : yes it's designed to test APIs or Web application.
+Allow `http`, `https` and `ftp` scheme, ASCII letters, digits and `+`, `.` and `:` characters
-- history : your tests records
+- history : your tests records in an ordered dictionary.
-- step : your current test step
+- step : your current test step.
+It's a length two tuple containing `int` or `string`.
+It might be constructed using a Behave's Step.
-- evidence_location :  where you store the evidence
+- evidence_location :  where you store the evidence as a `string`.

 ### Methods

+- push_event: takes one event argument
+    - a request's Response object,
-- push_event
+    - a `string`
-- clear_history
+    - a `dictionary`
+    - a length 2 tuple for file event.
+First part is the filename (relative to the evidence_folder) and the second part is the file type.
+Currently, only three types are managed: `img`, `txt` or `sql`.
-- create_evidence
+- clear_history: without argument.
+- create_evidence: takes two arguments
+    - `filename`: the evidence filename
+    -  `evidence_type`: either `markdown` or `word`

 ## How to use it?